Idaho Cellular Network Report

 Get AT&T Phones @ Less Than Retail!

 CTC Wireless is the cellular service provided by the Cambridge Telephone Company of Cambridge, Idaho.
 CTC offers their own wireless service in Cambridge and surrounding small towns, but in places like Boise, where they offer wireline service, they offer wireless only as a re-seller of Verizon Wireless.
-CTC offers a moderate selection of plans starting at $10.
+CTC offers a moderate selection of plans on their own network starting at $10.
 Most plans are overpriced although the Unlimited plans are reasonable.
 They offer a small selection of phones including a couple of Smart phones with inventory changing regularly.
-Customer service is very good and Lifeline plans are available.
+Customer service is adequate and Lifeline plans are available.
 They claim 3G coverage in most areas of their own network.
-Bundles are available with their wireless service.
+Bundles are not available with their other communications services.

 CUSTER TELEPHONE WIRELESS

 Custer Wireless is the wireless network of the Custer Telephone Cooperative in central Idaho.
-Their CDMA network provides good coverage for the part of their wireline service area that is not covered by other carriers, mostly in the Salmon River valley.
+Their CDMA network provides good coverage in and around their wireline service area, mostly in the Salmon River valley.
+Most of this area is not covered by other carriers.
 Most of their network has been upgraded to 4G.
 Plans are reasonably priced.
-Roaming is available on some of the other nearby area networks and Verizon Wireless.
-They have a moderate selection of phones including Smartphones.
+Roaming is available on nearby local wireless networks and Verizon Wireless.
+They have a small selection of phones including smartphones.
 Customer service is very good.
 They offer other communications products but do not offer any bundle discounts with wireless.

 Inland is a small company serving southeast Washington and north central Idaho.
 They have very good coverage and competitive plan prices.
 They have a modest selection of phones, most of which are Apple iPhones.
 Inland offers 3G coverage for their own network and all roaming partners.
 They have upgraded parts of their network to 4G-LTE and have made available 4G LTE roaming on the Sprint network.
 Their no-contract service, called "Fuel", has a wide variety of plan options.
 However, you are directed to a special Fuel web site that plays an annoying, continuous video that may take a while to download into your browser, only to find you need to scroll down below the video to get the information about their plans. we guess it's a "lifestyle" thing.
 They offer air cards and wireless home phone systems.
 Inland has local stores and good, local customer service which helps them maintain one of our top ratings...in spite of the video.